+Summary of Q1.6

+Based on the summary of Q1.1-Q1.3 and Q1.5, the rapporteur suggests that the alternative of option 1 where the UE is configured with multiple potential PSCells on which it can resume is not supported (and should be addressed by proposal 1).

 Option 1 requires configuration of at least a measurement threshold for determining the validity criteria of the PSCell.
 In addition, if multiple potential PSCells are supported, these candidates may also need to be configured by the network.
 If such configuration is part of the SCG configuration, it can be configured to the UE while it is in RRC_CONNECTED (i.e. in a reconfiguration message) and then stored when the UE goes to INACTIVE, or it can be configured in the resume message.
 If the configuration is separate from the SCG configuration, providing such configuration in the release message is also possible.

 Question 1.7: If option 1 is supported, when does the UE receive configuration associated with option 1 (e.g. measurement threshold, potential PSCells, etc)?